kkoutsikos/MPDD/README.md

 **OpenSmile：** We extract utterance-level acoustic features using opensmile.
 The embedding size of OpenSMILE features is 6373.

 ### Visual Feature:
 **Resnet-50 and Densenet-121：** We employ OpenCV tool to extract scene pictures from each video, capturing frames at a 10-frame interval.
 Subsequently, we utilize the Resnet-50 and Densenet-121 model to generate utterance-level features for the extracted scene pictures in the videos.
-The embedding size of the visual features is 1000.
+The embedding size of the visual features is 1000 for Resnet and 1024 for Densenet.
 The links of the pre-trained models are:
  [ResNet-50](https://huggingface.co/microsoft/resnet-50)
  [DenseNet-121](https://huggingface.co/pytorch/vision/v0.10.0/densenet121)